Thunder Bay Public Library: Technology

 After the designation of the Brodie Street Library as a historically significant building, work focused on the automation project, which was installed in 1986.
 The GEAC online circulation system was launched in June 1986, and in 1994, the library upgraded its automation system to the GEAC Advance system.
 The GEAC system was replaced in 2005 with Innovative Interfaces Inc.'s Millennium Library system.
 Millennium Library system was replaced in the fall of 2016 with Innovative Interfaces Inc.' Sierra Integrated Library System.

 In 1995, the Thunder Bay Public Library launched the first phase of their self-service options with a self-check unit.
 At Waverley, the unit had 17, 121 people use it in 1995, signing out more than 45,000 items.
-1995 also saw the library's acquisition of the first multimedia CD ROM encyclopedias, internet access for staff (established through a sponsorship from Foxnet), and the launch of an online version of the Thunder Bay Index (established through the sponsorship of The Chronicle-Journal).
+1995 also saw the library's acquisition of the first multimedia CD ROM encyclopedias, internet access for staff (established through a sponsorship from Foxnet, a local internet service provider), and the launch of an online version of the Thunder Bay Index (established through the sponsorship of The Chronicle-Journal).

+In late 1995, additional multimedia CD-ROM products were made available for in-library public use.
+Through close cooperation with Tamarack Technology (a local computer company), a CD-ROM Manager system was developed and a 14-drive CD-ROM Network server was installed at the Waverley branch.
+This system was well-used and a second CD-ROM Network server system was eventually installed at the Brodie branch.

+Thunder Bay Public Library's first website went live on October 11, 1996.
+The URL back then was www.tbpl.thunder-bay. on.ca, the current URL (tbpl.ca) is much easier to remember.
+Here's an archived copy of the website from February 11, 1998.

 The Thunder Bay Public Library launched Encore as its new online catalogue in the spring of 2018.